- About GM

 Shanghai Chengxin Used Car Operation and Management Co., Ltd. is a joint venture established by GM China, Shanghai GM and SAIC subsidiary Shanghai Automotive Industry Sales Co.
-(SAISC) on October 28, 2010.
+Ltd. (SAISC) on October 28, 2010.
 GM China and Shanghai GM both have stakes of 33 percent, with SAISC holding the remaining 34 percent.
 The joint venture will cooperate with current distributors of Shanghai GM products in the establishment of dedicated used car sales and service facilities across China.
-The facilities will offer vehicles from Shanghai GM’s Buick, Chevrolet and Cadillac brands as well as selected brands from other automakers.
+The facilities will offer vehicles from Shanghai GM’s Buick, Cadillac and Chevrolet brands as well as selected brands from other automakers.

 ACDelco, the world’s leading aftermarket brand, operates a growing network of wholesale distributors and ACDelco Service Centers in China.
 The facilities, which stock genuine ACDelco parts, provide repair and maintenance services for all makes and models of vehicles on China’s roads.